 The Advisory Board held a public comment period.
-Speakers discussed the potential role of selffunded Employee Retirement Income Security Act (ERISA) plans; the difficulties and barriers potential CO-OPs may face in starting operations; ways in which existing CO-OPs might participate under ACA; board structure and involvement by individual employees and small employers; CO-OPs outside the insurance arena as a potential model and resource; and, the use of revenue in a nonprofit, as well as the role of providers on the CO-OP board (See public comments below).
+Speakers discussed the potential role of self-funded Employee Retirement Income Security Act (ERISA) plans; the difficulties and barriers potential CO-OPs may face in starting operations; ways in which existing CO-OPs might participate under ACA; board structure and involvement by individual employees and small employers; CO-OPs outside the insurance arena as a potential model and resource; and, the use of revenue in a nonprofit, as well as the role of providers on the CO-OP board.